 And how many are in the wild?
 This is the bad news (but there is hope which we will get to in a minute).
 Right now it is estimated there are between 15-17 red wolves left in the wild with only 10 known collared wolves, making them the most critically endangered canid in the world.

 Wait, what is a collared wolf?
 US Fish & Wildlife puts radio tracking collars on all newly released wolves and any they catch without a collar.
 They now use bright orange collars to help distinguish them from coyotes and to track their movements.

 But why are there so few left in the wild?
 Well, it is a really long story but here is a quick summary.

 Red wolves were declared extinct in the wild in 1980 when the last 17 purebred wolves were captured and brought into captivity by the US Fish & Wildlife Services.
 Fourteen were used to help reestablish the species as part of a national breeding program.
 In 1987, the red wolf was reintroduced back into the wild in Eastern North Carolina.

 At first, the program appeared successful.
-The wolf populations climbed to about 130 but then the program was halted by FWS for a number of (again it is complicated) reasons.
+The wolf populations climbed to about 120 but then the program was halted by USFWS for a number of (again it is complicated) reasons.

 In the meantime, the existing wild red wolves were/are being killed by gunshot, car collisions, loss of habitat, or interbreeding with coyotes.
 Since red wolves only mate once a year, there just haven’t been enough new pups to keep the population from plummeting.

-For a more detailed history, read a great article by Christian Hunt, Defenders of Wildlife, “The Red Wolf of Yesterday, Today, and Tomorrow-Wild…”.
-It is an in-depth synopsis of what is happening to the red wolf in the wild.
+For a more detailed history, read an informative article by Christian Hunt, Defenders of Wildlife, “The Red Wolf of Yesterday, Today, and Tomorrow-Wild…”.
+It is an in-depth synopsis of what is happening to the red wolf in the wild up until 2018.

 But there is hope…